 Duverger Syndrome — The Duverger Syndrome is democracies' most critical illness.

-Duverger example: France and the dangers of alternance
+Duverger case study: France and the dangers of alternance

 One of the most critical priority for any democracy is to improve its electoral system and start using a much better voting method.